‘Magic Breathing’ Helps Even the Wildest Kids Calm Down

 Learning how to stay calm is a very important life skill.
 Unfortunately, many people in our culture never learn it (or can only calm by eating, sleeping, watching TV or using drugs and alcohol).
 Yet all adults—and children—have a powerful natural stress-reducer: simple breathing!

-It’s best used for toddlers over 2 years of age (who can already wait patiently wait for a minute).
+It’s best used for toddlers over 2 years of age (who can already wait patiently for a minute).

-This skill is as simple as breathing, but before you teach your bouncy little tyke, it’s important for you to learn it.
+Magic breathing—or deep breathing—is as simple as breathing, but before you teach your bouncy little tyke, it’s important for you to learn it.

 - Relax your face.
 When the house is quiet, turn off the phone and take 2-3 minutes for yourself.
 Sit in a comfy chair, uncross your legs, put your hands in your lap, drop your shoulders, and––most important––let the tiny muscles around your mouth and eyes get very soft and relaxed.